minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 he finds a positive correlation between contributions from special interest groups and a vote in their favor.

-To account for these differences in campaign contribution selection, I explored both aforementioned options: On the one hand, I calculated the contribution variables based on the previous election cycle, based on several academic papers who take the same approach @stratmann-2002 @Selling2023 @KauKeenanRubin
+To account for the variability in campaign contribution selection, I employed two distinct approaches.
+Firstly, I calculated the contribution variables using data from the previous election cycle, following the methodology outlined in several academic studies, including @stratmann-2002 @Selling2023 @KauKeenanRubin
-@chappell @stratmann-1991 to guage whether aggregate contributions from election cylces may influence the voting behaviour of representatives in the environmental context.
-On the other hand, I included only the campaign contributions from individuals and interest groups which supported a pro or anti environmental vote, which were given to representatives 6 months prior to the relevant vote.
-This means that I include not specific election periods, i.e. current or previous, but relevant contributions that roll in shortly before the vote.
-This is based on the hypothesis 4 stipulated in @hypothesis, that contributions are time related.
+@chappell @stratmann-1991.
+This approach evaluates whether aggregate contributions from past election cycles may influence representatives' voting behavior in environmental matters.
+Secondly, I focused exclusively on campaign contributions from individuals and interest groups that supported either pro-environmental or anti-environmental positions, received by representatives within the six months leading up to the relevant vote.
+Unlike the first approach, this method does not consider contributions from specific election periods, such as those during which the legislator was elected or those concurrent with the legislative session, but rather concentrates on contributions directly preceding the vote.

 #figure(table(
   columns: 4,